 Accents:

 Keyboard codes for French and German characters used on this website.
-To use these codes, hold down the ALT key to the right of the spacebar and enter the number shown using the Numeric Keypad (not the number keys at the top of the keyboard).
+To use these codes, hold down the ALT key to the right of the spacebar and enter the number shown using the Numeric Keypad (not the number keys along the top of the keyboard).

 German characters ...